JulTob/Mathematics/docs/Numbers/Intervals.md

 # 📏 Intervals in Real Analysis

 🌈 Is a rainbow seven colors, or a million?
 Between red and orange, or blue and green, there’s no single dividing line, just a seamless fade.
 So where does “green” start, and where does it end?
 The answer isn’t a point, but an _interval_: A whole set of shades, each just a touch different from the next.
-We can point to one color and say "That's definitely green", then follow the rainbow until we get to one that is "just not green enough", and we'll find that everything in between works for us: from the beauty of $\color{emerald}emmerald$ to the shinny $\color{lime}lime$
+We can point to one color and say "That's definitely green", then follow the rainbow until we get to one that is "just not green enough", and we'll find that everything in between works for us: from the beauty of $\color{Jade}jade$ to the shinny $\color{lime}lime$

 🏳️‍🌈 In mathematics, we call this kind of set an interval.
 Intervals let us pin down the entire sweep of green, not just a single hue, and describe where colors blend, overlap, or vanish.
 With nothing more than a pair of brackets, we can capture whole ranges of possibility!
 From the exact to the uncertain, from rainbows to real numbers.